Gralerfics/pipelined_arithmetic/README.md

 > Hyperparameters (HP) should be permitted to call previous parameters.
 For example, one of the HPs' default value is the value of another HP.

 `architectures` is an dictionary, where each of the key-value pair represents an available architecture with the function and the interface defined in `description.md`.
-Key is the name of the architecture and the value is an object, which contains `files` and `stages`.
+Key is the name of the architecture and the value is an object, which contains `files`, `stages` and `notice` (optional).

 `includes` is a list of objects, each of the object represent a series of included template files that need to be substituded and copyed.

 > Each of the object should possess a list named `files`.
 In default these files should be in the folder of this template.
 If there is `from` and `parameters`, the files are imported from other templates with the provided parameters.

 `stages` is the number of pipeline stages.
 It is an string which needs to be substituded first, and then use `eval` to be calculated as an Python expression.

+`notice` is a string, which is used to inform the user about something.
+It is optional and in default it is an empty string.
+This information may be used by the backend (TemplateInstantiator).